Constitution of Willard Residential College

 - Two (2) points shall be given to residents who participate in Willard-wide and Willard-only events hosted by the RAs.

 - Five (5) points may be earned for attending a faculty fireside or a fireside sponsored by the exec board, performing in Willard Follies, participating on the Willard Quizbowl Team, philanthropy events such as Project Pumpkin when participation is through Willard, and other events as decided by the executive board.
 Additionally, 5 points may be earned for participation in Woo-Shep Olympics and per game for participating in Intramural Sports.

 - Appointed coffee chairs will receive five (5) points per coffee at which they provide service to the college up to forty (40) points per person.
+In the event of two coffee chairs, both will receive three (3) points per coffee hour.
 They may still receive participation points for attending coffee hours outside of those they host.

 - Ten (10) to twenty (20) points will be given for a planned event such as hosting a fireside, organizing a munchies, or hosting/organizing a discussion group at coffee hour, etc. Total number of points will be determined by attendance at the discretion of the chair under whose purview the event falls.